Apis dorsata: Parasites

-Similar to other honeybees, A. dorsata is regularly afflicted by parasitic mites.
-The parasitic mite associated with A. dorsata is Tropilaelaps clareae which needs brood to reproduce and is predominantly found in the male brood of the colony.
+Like other honeybees, A. dorsata is regularly afflicted by parasitic mites.
+The parasitic mite associated with A. dorsata is Tropilaelaps clareae, which needs brood to reproduce and is predominantly found in the male brood of the colony.
 A. dorsata is thought to be the original host of this parasite.
 Since A. dorsata engages in brood-less migration, as is true for all other Apis species, this reduces infestation by this parasitic mite.
 Although rarely seen, some experimental evidence has shown that A. dorsata exhibits a specialized grooming behavior as a defense mechanism to remove parasites.
 The grooming behavior involves intense shaking of the body and auto-grooming with the legs.

 Defense against predators

-Since the nests of A. dorsata are fairly exposed and accessible to predators, these giant honeybees exhibit strong and aggressive defense strategies.
+Since the nests of A. dorsata are exposed and accessible to predators, these giant honeybees exhibit strong and aggressive defense strategies.
 Their predators include wasps, hornets, birds, and human bee-hunters.
 Their defense strategies typically include physical contact, especially when they face attacks from wasps.
-These giant honeybees utilize a method called "heat balling," in which they heat their thoraces to a temperature of 45 °C which is lethal to wasps.
+These giant honeybees utilize a method called "heat balling," in which they heat their thoraces to a temperature of 45 °C, which is lethal to wasps.

 Another method A. dorsata utilizes against wasps is referred to as "shimmering" behavior or "defense waving".
 Bees in the outer layer thrust their abdomens 90° in an upward direction and shake them in a synchronous way.
 This may be accompanied by stroking of the wings.
 The signal is transmitted to nearby workers that also adopt the posture, thus creating a visible — and audible — "ripple" effect across the face of the comb, in an almost identical manner to an audience wave at a crowded stadium.
 These wave-like patterns repel wasps that get too close to the nests of these bees and serve to confuse the wasp.
 In turn, the wasp cannot fixate on capturing one bee or getting food from the bees' nest, so the wasp will seek to find easier prey and leave the nest alone.
 Shimmering appears to be an evolutionary successful behavior for group living amongst social bees.

 Studies have also provided evidence that these bee colonies aggregate in defense.
 If one part of the nest is directly threatened by a bird, a signal (still unknown as to how) gets relayed to the rest of the colony so that all of them help in the defense, even if they are not directly threatened.